chelsiagladwin/chelsiagladwin/README.md

-## Hi there 👋
+## Hi there, I'm Chelsia Gladwin👋
-I’m Chelsia Gladwin, a 3rd year Computer Science Engineering student exploring the world of software development.
+Computer Science Engineering student exploring the world of software development.
 I’m still a beginner in tech projects, but I’m excited to learn, collaborate, and build amazing things with the GitHub community.

 🔥 What I’m currently working on